-- analysis Sets whether or not alleles for this locus can be used in analysis functions by default this can be overridden by user preference. - Allowed: true/false. - dbase_name Name of seqdef database (system name) containing scheme profiles (optional). - Allowed: any text. - dbase_host Resolved name of IP address of database host leave blank if running on the same machine as the isolate database (optional). - Allowed: network address, e.g. 129.67.26.52 or zoo-oban.zoo.ox.ac.uk - dbase_port Network port on which the sequence definition database server is listening leave blank unless using a non-standard port, 5432 (optional). - Allowed: integer. - dbase_user Name of user with permission to access the sequence definition database depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_password Password of database user again depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_id Id of scheme in the sequence definition database. - Allowed: any integer. - view Restrict this scheme to only isolates contained in the specified database view.
+- analysis Sets whether or not alleles for this locus can be used in analysis functions by default this can be overridden by user preference. - Allowed: true/false. - recommended Sets whether the scheme will appear in a list of recommended schemes for use in some analysis plugins.
+Selecting this option makes the scheme easier to select when there are a lot of schemes defined.
+It should be used sparingly. - quality_metric Sets whether the scheme can be used to help assess the quality of a genome assembly.
+For a well annotated genome it would be expected for all loci in the scheme to have an allele designated.
+The annotation status can be searched in an isolate query.
+This can be used in conjunction with the quality_metric_good and quality_metric_bad attributes that can be used to set the thresholds for what constitutes a good or bad annotation. - dbase_name Name of seqdef database (system name) containing scheme profiles (optional). - Allowed: any text. - dbase_host Resolved name of IP address of database host leave blank if running on the same machine as the isolate database (optional). - Allowed: network address, e.g. 129.67.26.52 or zoo-oban.zoo.ox.ac.uk - dbase_port Network port on which the sequence definition database server is listening leave blank unless using a non-standard port, 5432 (optional). - Allowed: integer. - dbase_user Name of user with permission to access the sequence definition database depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_password Password of database user again depending on the database configuration you may be able to leave this blank (optional). - Allowed: any text (no spaces). - dbase_id Id of scheme in the sequence definition database. - Allowed: any integer. - quality_metric_good threshold number of loci that must have allele designations for a genome annotation to be considered good for this scheme.
+If this isn't set then the number of loci in the scheme is used. - quality_metric_bad threshold number of loci that must have allele designations below which a genome annotation is to be considered bad for this scheme.
+If this isn't set then the value used for quality_metric_good is used (or the number of scheme loci if this also is not set). - view Restrict this scheme to only isolates contained in the specified database view.
 This option will only appear if the views attribute is set in the system tag.
 The view needs to have been defined in the database as a subset of the isolate table (usually filtered by the value of one or more of its fields). - display_order Integer reflecting the display position for this scheme within the interface (optional). - Allowed: any integer. - allow_missing_loci Allow profile definitions to contain '0' (locus missing) or 'N' (any allele).